-7.83 Inward Investment
+Inward Investment

-- 7.84 Objective 7 "Taking advantage of Inward Investment opportunities to secure the future economic prosperity of the district" - 7.85 As firms in the area expand there is a concern they may move out of the district to areas in South Essex or further afield.
-The Council recognises that it needs to be conscious of the needs of local businesses and its objectives to develop business support initiatives for local firms reflects this, however, it is important to ensure that opportunities to attract new businesses to the area can have major impact benefits to the local economy.
+Objective 7 - "Taking advantage of Inward Investment opportunities to secure the future economic prosperity of the District"

+7.54 As firms in the area expand there is a concern they may move out of the District to areas in South Essex or further afield.
+The Council recognises that it needs to be conscious of the needs of local businesses and its objectives to develop business support initiatives for local firms reflects this.
+Opportunities to attract new businesses to the area can have major impact benefits to the local economy.
 These include providing a range of jobs locally for residents, generating trade in local shopping centres and reducing the need to commute long distances.

-- 7.87 Work with ECC to establish the Property Pilot in Rochford District Council, collating site availability in the area - 7.88 Consultation will take place with businesses and their representatives on the Local Plan development for the district - 7.89 The Economic Development Officer will work closely with the Planning Department to help provide advice to businesses on planning issues - 7.90 Work with businesses to identify opportunities for site improvement, where required to meet business need, e.g. environmental improvement in Brook Road Industrial Estate
+- 7.55 The Council will ensure closer working between the Economic Development Officer and the Planning Section to help provide advice to businesses on planning issues, with specific action around the Development Team approach to facilitate the planning process. - 7.56 The Council will work with businesses to identify opportunities for site improvement, where required to meet business need, e.g. environmental improvement in Brook Road Industrial Estate.